 - a.
 Identify revenue streams dedicated to the transformation of public housing into mixed-income residential neighborhoods. - b.
-Develop small area plans with inclusive community input (including existing RRHA residents) to plan for the redevelopment of mixed-income neighborhoods on public housing sites for 1) Gilpin Court, 2) Mosby South, 3) Creighton Court, 4) Mosby North, 5) Faifield Court, 6) Whitcomb Court, and 7) Hillside Court. - c.
+Develop small area plans with inclusive community input (including existing RRHA residents) to plan for the redevelopment of Priority Neighborhoods at 1) Gilpin Court, 2) Mosby South, 3) Creighton Court, 4) Mosby North, 5) Fairfield Court, 6) Whitcomb Court, and 7) Hillside Court. - c.
 Ensure that all RRHA residents have quality housing and choice by working with public housing residents to consider forming homeowner associations or cooperative housing corporations by rehabilitating and then purchasing their current housing for a nominal cost.

 - d.
 Partner with the RRHA to assist over-income public housing residents transition to market rate housing by providing wrap-around supportive services to increase confidence and financial security. - e.
-Partner with the RRHA and develop an agreement that integrates the City's and the RRHA's housing objectives into a comprehensive strategy to end poverty and to assist public housing residents build wealth.
+Partner with the RRHA and develop an agreement that integrates the City's and the RRHA's housing objectives into a comprehensive strategy to end poverty and to assist public housing residents build wealth. - f.
+Partner with RRHA to provide community members the opportunity to negotiate the terms of redevelopment for each Priority Neighborhood through the creation of a Tenant Bill of Rights.